-- Popularity of our Prime minister Narendra Modi.
-Many polls and surveys revealed that Narendra Modi is the most beloved leader of the present India.
+- The popularity of our Prime minister Narendra Modi.
+Many polls and surveys revealed that Narendra Modi is the most beloved leader of present India.
 Modi has fans from all over the world.

-- There is no strong opposition to NDA government yet.
+- There is no strong opposition to the NDA government yet.

 - There are many wonderful schemes and programs that are launched and implemented by NDA government like Make in India, Swachch Bharath, Digital India etc.

-- Recenty Telugu Desham Party (TDP) exited NDA (National Democratic Alliance) [NDA is the name for coalition of BJP and its allies].
+- Recently Telugu Desham Party (TDP) exited NDA (National Democratic Alliance) [NDA is the name for coalition of BJP and its allies].
 TDP was the major ally in south India for BJP.
-Some other regional parties – SBSP, BJDS are also planning to withdrew from NDA.
+Some other regional parties – SBSP, BJDS are also planning to withdraw from NDA.
 If this process is also followed by other strong allies, it will be a big blow to BJP.

 - According to domestic and international media, intolerance in India towards minorities after BJP came into power.

-- BJP lost in the by-elections in Rajastan, Uttar Pradesh and Punjab, that were conducted in 2017 & 18.
-It also got lesser votes in Gujarat by-elections when compared with the number of votes it got in 2014 lok sabha elections.
+- BJP lost in the by-elections in Rajasthan, Uttar Pradesh and Punjab, that was conducted in 2017 & 18.
+It also got lesser votes in Gujarat by-elections when compared with the number of votes it got in 2014 Lok sabha elections.